georgeottens/AppliedDataScience/Personal_Portfolio.md

 ## Data Preprocessing
 ### 1. Data Exploration
-Properly examined and visualized data, distributions, outliers, correlations and using analysis to give directions for an ealry hypothesis
+Properly examined and visualized data, distributions, outliers, correlations and using analysis to give directions for an early hypothesis

 XXX